Please see the drop downs below for more information.

 - The online courses are offered statewide through the eXtenion campus website.

 - The text for this course is the Penn State Master Gardener Manual from the University of Pennsylvania.
-This text costs $75, and must be purchased directly through Penn State Extension prior to beginning the course.
+This text costs $75, and must be purchased through the UVM bookstore prior to beginning the course.
 This training manual is currently used throughout Northeastern Extension programs to train Master Gardener students.
 It reflects the national goals of the Master Gardener program.

 - Course Introduction, Beret Halverson, UVM Extension